-Anemia is the most common blood disorder.
-It occurs when you do not have enough red blood cells, which carry oxygen to tissues throughout the body.
+Anemia is a common blood disorder.
+It occurs when you do not have enough red blood cells.
+These cells carry oxygen throughout the body.
 Anemia can be caused by a variety of conditions, including:

 - low levels of iron, vitamin B12, and folate

 - autoimmune disorders that interfere with the production of red blood cells